phoenix741/woodstock-backup/website/doc/installation.md

 # Installation

-## What are pre-request ?
+## What are the prerequisites?

-**Woodstock backup** need the following software to work :
+**Woodstock backup** needs the following softwares to work :

 - Redis: To manage the queue of backup
 - Btrfs: To manage the storage of backup (ideally the mount point should be dedicated to the backup storage)
 - NodeJS 10: To run the application
 - The transpiled application: without it, it can't work

-Theorically if the btrfs storage is shared, it's possible to run multiple instance of the same application on the same server.
+Theorically if the btrfs storage is shared, it's possible to run multiple instances of the same application on the same server.

 ## Install with docker

-- `Docker` need redis to store bull queue.
+-`Docker` needs redis to store bull queue.
 - The backup storage should be a btrfs volume.
 - The docker image need `SYS_ADMIN` capability.